sagiadinos/garlic-player/README.md

 Developing with Qt 5.5 and QtAV 1.8.0 under Kubuntu 14.04

-At the moment there is an early alpha which is able to play local SMIL-Files with actual supported features via command-line.
+At the moment there is an alpha which is able to play local and remote (http) SMIL-Files with actual supported features via command-line.

 *garlic.sh [options] SMIL_INDEX*
 ```sh